fletcher/MultiMarkdown-6/README.md

 ### Features ###

-I *think* that all basic Markdown features have been implemented, except for Setext headers, as mentioned above.
+I *think* that all basic Markdown features have been implemented.
 Additionally, the following MultiMarkdown features have been implemented:

 * Automatic cross-reference targets
 * Basic Citation support